-Multiple nightly jobs have been setup in order to synchronize translations - it's a multistep process: perl 110n.pl read will rescan all php and javascript files and generate the templates.
+Multiple nightly jobs have been setup in order to synchronize translations - it's a multi-step process: perl l10n.pl read will rescan all php and javascript files and generate the templates.
 The templates are pushed to Transifex (tx push -s).
-All translations are pulled from Transifex (tx pull -a). perl 110n.pl write will write the php files containing the translations.
+All translations are pulled from Transifex (tx pull -a). perl l10n.pl write will write the php files containing the translations.
 Finally the changes are pushed to git.